 Vermont's New Entrant Safety Program is monitored by a supervisor that checks individual assignments in MCMIS, to ensure assignments are being completed within the time stated in objective.
 This supervisor will work the FMCSA Vermont Division to ensure that the audits are complete.
 The supervisor will work with the auditors to ensure that they are following established time tables.
 As part of assisting FMCSA with Quebec assignments, Vermont takes assignments that might be close to due date/past due.
-Vermont has one full-time Inspector and one part-time auditor conducting New Entrant audits.
-The one full-time Inspector conducts audits on a part-time basis as part of his duties.
+Vermont has two full-time Inspectors and one part-time auditor conducting New Entrant Audits.
+The two full-time Inspectors conduct audits on a part-time basis as part of their duties.
 Unforeseen events (ie crashes, training, etc) sometimes limit the amount of time these Inspectors have to conduct audits.
-The full-time auditor will work with the part-time auditor on assignments to minimize the amount of past due audits completed.
+The full-time auditor will work with the part-time auditors on assignments to minimize the amount of past due audits completed.